gramuah/ipwt/README.md

 ### DATASET AND INITIAL SETUP

 1. In order to use this software, clone this repository.
 We will call that directory `PROJECT_ROOT`.
-There, we will have two folders:
+There, we will have three folders:

 - `PROJECT_ROOT/deeplab_NYU` contains the code needed to perform semantic segmentation.
-- `PROJECT_ROOT/NYU_depth_v2` contains the NYU Depth v2 dataset and the code needed to perform scene classification as stated in the paper.
+- `PROJECT_ROOT/NYU_depth_v2` contains the NYU Depth v2 dataset
+- `PROJECT_ROOT/Classification` contains the code needed to perform scene classification as stated in the paper.

 2. First, lets download the NYU Depth v2 dataset.
 To do so, go to `PROJECT_ROOT/NYU_depth_v2` and run:
   ```
   $PROJECT_ROOT/NYU_depth_v2
   ./Download_NYU_depth.sh
   ```
- The dataset is stored in a .mat file which is stored in `$PROJECT_ROOT/NYU_depth_v2/NYUdepth/code`
+ The dataset is stored in a .mat file which is stored in `$PROJECT_ROOT/NYU_depth_v2/NYUdepth`

  3. Now, to download a pretrained model to initialize the network and the best of our models, run: